SuiMachine/SuiBot_Console/README.md

 First start may seem like a crash, but it should create a config file, where you can type in your username, password, channel the bots should join etc.
 Once you've edited the config file, you should be good to go.

+Note: Running ask module with CleverBot via Mono, may require Mono Beta, due to issues with SSL certificates.

 Credits
 -------